Aislin Jones: International

 In 2015 Jones competed in her first international competition, finishing 23rd in the junior world championships and 6th in the ISSF junior cup.
 In early 2016 she became the youngest winner of the Australian National Skeet Championship at the age of 15.

 Jones represented Australia in Women's Skeet at the Rio Olympic Games in 2016, finishing in 17th place.
-JONES was the second youngest Australian athlete, and the youngest of the 390 shooting athletes from around the world.
+Jones was the second youngest Australian athlete, and the youngest of the 390 shooting athletes from around the world.
 At 16 years of age, she was also the youngest Australian shooter ever to compete at any Olympic Games.

 In October 2017 Jones broke the Oceania Women's Skeet, junior and senior records and in January 2018, at the Australian Nationals in Echuca she won the Commonwealth championship, Australian Championship and High Gun.

 In March 2018 she won her first ISSF gold medal at the Junior World Cup in Sydney.

 Jones has been named in the Australian shooting team for the 2018 Commonwealth Games and finished 6th, after finishing second in the qualifying round.

+Competing at ISSF Junior World Championships in 2018 in Changwon (9th), 2019 in Lonato (11th) rounded out her international junior career without the opportunity to compete during COVID interruptions to international travel.
+During the COVID period where international travel and competition was particularly difficult, Jones competed at state and national championships.

+Returning to international competition and moving from junior to open competition Jones competed at the 2022 & 2023 World Championships in Osijek & Baku finishing 33rd & 27th respectively.

+Jones achieved Qualifying Ranking Points for the Paris Olympic Games at each of the ISSF World Cups attended during the Paris Qualifying Ranking period.

+In November 2023 Jones won the gold medal at the ISSF Oceania Regional Championships in Brisbane attaining a quota place for the Paris 2024 Olympics for Australia.